Carmen Maura

 María del Carmen García Maura (born 15 September 1945) is a Spanish actress.
-In a career that has spanned six decades, she has starred in films such as Women on the Verge of a Nervous Breakdown, ¡Ay Carmela!, Common Wealth, and Volver.
+In a career that has spanned seven decades, she has starred in films such as Women on the Verge of a Nervous Breakdown, ¡Ay Carmela!, Common Wealth, and Volver.
 With three wins, she holds the record for most Goya Awards for Best Actress (for a total of four wins).
 She also won a Cesar Award in 2012 and a Cannes Film Festival Award in 2006.

 Early life

 Carmen García Maura was born in Madrid on 15 September 1945 to Salvador García y Santa-Cruz and Carmen Maura y Arenzana.
 Her great-grandfather was the Count of Fuente Nueva de Arenzana, who lived in the Palace of Arenzana in Madrid, currently the embassy of France.
 Her great grandfather from her mother's side was artist Bartolomé Maura y Montaner, brother of statesman Antonio Maura.

 Maura studied philosophy and literature at the École des Beaux-Arts in Paris.
 From 1964 to 1970, she was married to lawyer Francisco Forteza, with whom she has two children, Carmen and Pablo.
 Later she had a long relationship with Antonio Moreno Rubio, that ended in 1995 when she discovered he had defrauded her, causing bankruptcy.